 In the weeks that followed, a formal organization was founded.
 Our membership today includes the self-employed, individuals considering a business and employees of private companies.
 We have members from around the San Francisco Bay Area.

-Next meeting: Join us for an end-of-tax-season celebration on Tuesday April 17th!
-Meet some of our new resource members, share your favorite tax season story, and hear about plans for our new fiscal year starting in June!
+Next meeting: David Fenyvesi of 360 Payment Solutions will explain Credit Card Processing 101 for Bookkeepers.
+Also hear about plans for our new fiscal year starting in June!
 The meeting will be held in San Mateo 6:00pm-8pm.

 These meetings are designed to address the Association's objective to support and encourage professionals in the bookkeeping profession.
 The format includes a knowledgeable speaker, opportunity to network, and group discussion of relevant topics.